cs3110/textbook/src/chapters/ds/promises.md

 end
 ```

-To implement that interface, we can make the representation type of of
+To implement that interface, we can make the representation type of
 `'a promise` be a reference to a state:

 ```{code-cell} ocaml